 For the other registration scenarios, initial NAS protection shall be used here for the requested CAG ID protection while transferred from UE to AMF.

-Editor's Note: Compatibility with SA2 solution is FFS.

 6.15.3 Evaluation

 The above solution addresses the requirements of key issue #6.2: CAG ID Privacy.